getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/ui-components.md

 The Sentry Integration Platform provides developers with the ability to define User Interface components they want to render within specific parts of Sentry's UI, through a JSON-based schema.
 Two possible use-cases are [Issue Link](#issue-link) and [Stack Trace Link](#stack-trace-link).

-## Stack Trace Linking

- This feature allows the developer to insert a link within a stack trace frame.
-The link contains details about the project, file, line number, etc. It can also be used to view the file on another website, continue debugging in a different monitoring tool, etc.

-[ bullet points using one of our integrations]
-[ screenshot ]

-For more details on each component, see [EDIT: explicitly link to Issue Link and Stack Trace Link][Component Details](component-details).

 # Schema

 The UI components are specified in the schema section of integration details.
 The required form of this schema is: